txemaotero/advent_of_code_2022/README.md

 - Part 1: Supposing a rope with 2 knots, find the positions that the tail have visited.
 - Part 2: The same but with a rope with 10 knots.

+## Day 10

+The input is a series of commands to control a display

+- Part 1: Add the product of a value and the cycle number every 40 cycles.
+- Part 2: Read the commands to light up the pixels of the display if the cycle match with the CRT.